Purely electronic model for exciton-polaron formation in moir\'e heterostructures

 We now study the mass renormalization in the vicinity of correlated insulators.
 Both for $\nu = 2/3$ and $\nu=1$, we observe a very small effective mass, corresponding to a very large mobility; see Fig.~\ref{fig:3}(c).
 Assuming that the attractive electron-hole interaction dominates over the repulsive electron-electron interaction $|U_{e-h}| > U_{e-e}$, the exciton forms with an electron on top of the crystal, resulting in a weakly bound state.
-This explains the high mobility for $\nu=2/3$ and $\nu=1$, as the exciton hopping scales with the inverse of the binding energy.
-Since the exciton can only hop on top of the crystal, the mobility is reduced in the $\nu=2/3$ state, as there are fewer available hopping sites.
+This results in a high mobility for $\nu=2/3$ and $\nu=1$, as the exciton hopping scales with the inverse of the binding energy.
+Since the exciton can only hop on top of the crystal, the mobility is smaller in the $\nu=2/3$ than the $\nu=1$ state, as there are fewer available hopping sites.
 Polaron mobility increases with repulsive electron-electron interaction until charge and spin order are well established; at this point, the mobility starts to saturate.
 In contrast, for $\nu=1/3$ generalized Wigner crystals, the exciton is effectively localized as there are no nearest-neighbor sites for it to hop to while remaining on the crystal.
-H-stacking again leads to larger mobility due to the more delocalized exciton wavefunction.

 Depending on the energy scales, for the generalized Wigner crystals, it is possible to obtain excitons that occupy an empty site.
-Such a configuration is favored for weaker on-site $U_{e-h}$ and stronger long-range $V_{e-h}$ attractive interactions.
+Such a configuration is favored for weaker on-site $|U_{e-h}| \lesssim U_{e-e}$ and stronger long-range $V_{e-h}$ attractive interactions.
 This enhances mobility for the $\nu=1/3$ state but drastically reduces it for the $\nu=2/3$ state, demonstrating how different microscopic interactions can dramatically alter the exciton mobility near correlated insulators.
-Further details are provided in the supplemental material~\cite{supp}.
+Further details are provided in Appendix~\ref{app:determining}.

 We stress that having a purely electronic model is essential for capturing the strong mass renormalization for excitons in moir\'e lattices.
 Treating excitons as tightly-bound bosons fails to account for the diverse processes arising from their non-trivial wavefunction.
 By contrast, our model, Eq.~\eqref{eq:Hamiltonian}, inherently incorporates these effects.